 Best Dental Assistant Schools in Nevada

 Starting a career as a dental assistant in Nevada is a solid choice if you want to work in healthcare without spending years in school.
 The demand for dental assistants is strong and the path into the field is straightforward.
-You can train in less than a year at many accredited programs.
+You can train in about a year at many accredited programs.

 Here’s what you need to know to choose the right school and get started.

-How to Become a Dental Assistant in Nevada
+How to become a dental assistant in Nevada

 In Nevada, you can work as a dental assistant without a license for basic duties.
 But for advanced functions like taking X-rays, you need additional training and a Certificate in Radiology from the Nevada State Board of Dental Examiners.